-Subscribe to RSS Feeds for Techmeme Search Results - Digital Inspiration
+Subscribe to RSS Feeds for Techmeme Search Results

 You can dig this kind of data very easily using advanced search operators in Techmeme.
 See examples:

-1. body:mark cuban - find stories that mention “mark cuban” in the content (RSS).
-2. link:labnol.org - Techmeme stories that link to labnol.org (RSS) 3. sourceurl:labnol.org - find stories from labnol.org that made it to Techmeme (RSS)
+1. bodycuban - find stories that mention “mark cuban” in the content (RSS).
+2. link.org - Techmeme stories that link to labnol.org (RSS) 3. sourceurl.org - find stories from labnol.org that made it to Techmeme (RSS)

 Now how do you track these search result.
 Techmeme currently doesn’t offer RSS feeds for their search results but that is no issue as we can easily create RSS feeds for Techmeme Search via dapper.net.